SAP-samples/btp-terraform-samples/released/discovery_center/mission_3248_trial/step1/README.md

-# Sample Setup of an ABAP Environment on SAP BTP - Step 1
+# Prepare an Account for ABAP Trial - Step 1

 ## Overview

-This directory contains the setup of an ABAP environment from scratch namely a new subaccount including the relevant entitlements, a Cloud Foundry environment and a Cloud Foundry space.

-This directory contains the configuration the first step of the setup namely:

-- a new subaccount
-- the entitlements for the ABAP environment
+The first configuration step prepares your existing Trial subaccount for ABAP Trial.
+The following configurations are applied:
-- the subscription to the ABAP web access
+- Assignement the `abab-trial` entitlement with plan `shared` to the existing subaccount
-- the Cloud Foundry environment
+- Creation of a Cloud Foundry environment instance, in case Cloud Foundry is disabled for the subaccount
-- The trust setup to the custom IdP

 ## Deploying the resources

-To deploy the resources of step 1 execute the following commands:
+To deploy the resources of this step execute the following commands:

 1. Initialize your workspace: